Amila3951/Visit-Balkans/README.md

 ### Experience warm hospitality:
 The Balkans are renowned for their welcoming locals who are eager to share their traditions and stories.
 Engage with friendly villagers, learn about their crafts, and create lasting memories.

-### Off-the-beaten-path wonders:
+### Off - the - beaten - path wonders:
 Escape the crowds and discover the Balkans' hidden treasures.
 Wander through picturesque villages, explore ancient monasteries, and soak in the natural beauty of unspoiled landscapes.

 **Your Balkan adventure starts here!
 Let "Visit Balkans" be your guide to this enchanting region, where history, culture, and nature intertwine to create an unforgettable travel experience.
 Start planning your dream Balkan trip today!**

 ## User goals
-Visit Balkans is for all adventurous travelers seeking unique experiences, history and culture enthusiasts, foodies, nature lovers, budget-conscious explorers, and those who crave authentic, off-the-beaten-path adventures.
+Visit Balkans is for all adventurous travelers seeking unique experiences, history and culture enthusiasts, foodies, nature lovers, budget - conscious explorers, and those who crave authentic, off - the - beaten - path adventures.

 - **Experience cultural diversity**: Explore the unique cultures, traditions, and customs of different Balkan countries.
 - **Discover historical sites**: Visit ancient ruins, medieval towns, and other historical landmarks.
 - **Enjoy natural beauty**: Hike through scenic mountains, relax on picturesque beaches, or explore national parks.
 - **Taste local cuisine**: Sample the delicious food and drinks of the region, from hearty stews to fresh seafood.
 - **Meet friendly locals**: Interact with welcoming people and learn about their way of life.
-- **Have an affordable vacation**: Find budget-friendly accommodations, transportation, and activities.
+- **Have an affordable vacation**: Find budget - friendly accommodations, transportation, and activities.
 - **Travel off the beaten path**: Discover hidden gems and less touristy destinations.
 - **Experience adventure and outdoor activities**: Go hiking, rafting, kayaking, or participate in other adventure sports.
-- **History buffs**: Explore ancient ruins, medieval castles, and Ottoman-era architecture.
+- **History buffs**: Explore ancient ruins, medieval castles, and Ottoman - era architecture.
 Visit historical museums and learn about the region's complex past.
 - **Foodies**: Sample traditional Balkan dishes, attend food festivals, and take cooking classes.
 Visit local markets and wineries.
-- **Nature lovers**: Hike in the Dinaric Alps, explore Plitvice Lakes National Park, or relax on the Adriatic coast.
+- **Nature lovers**: Hike in the Alps, explore Plitvice Lakes National Park, or relax on the Adriatic coast.
 Visit waterfalls, caves, and other natural wonders.
 - **Adventure seekers**: Go rafting on the Tara River, try paragliding, rock climbing, or other adventure sports.
 - **Learn about the region's recent history**: Understand the events of the 1990s and their impact on the region.
 - **Learn a new language**: Practice speaking the local language (e.g., Croatian, Serbian, Albanian) or learn basic phrases.